Keyboards

 Key Takeaway

-If you regularly switch between multiple devices, the wireless setup is excellent.
-If you ever need a wired fallback, this keyboard doesn't offer one.
+If you work across multiple devices and want clean wireless switching, this delivers.
+If you ever need a wired fallback, this keyboard has none.

 In-Depth Analysis